Hidden order and multipolar exchange striction in a correlated f-electron system

-Cubic insulating NpO$_2$ is the oldest known candidate for a purely high-rank magnetic multipolar order (MMO) \cite{Santini2009}.
+Difficulties of identifying the physical order parameter in a vast phase space of possible HOs are exemplified by the case of cubic NpO$_2$\cite{Santini2009}.
 A sharp second order phase transition at $T_0\simeq$26~K was detected in NpO$_2$ more than half-century ago \cite{Osborn53}, with no evidence for underlying magnetic order and structural transformations \cite{DUNLAP19681365,COX19671649,Amoretti_1992}, apart from a small anomalous contraction of the cubic unit cell volume observed\cite{Lander_nodistrotionNpO2} below $T_0$.
 At the same time, NMR measurements\cite{127_tokunaga} detect two inequivalent oxygen sites in the unit cell below $T_0$, due to lowering of the cubic symmetry from high-temperature $Fm\bar{3}m$ to $Pn\bar{3}m$ by a longitudinal order of Np quadrupoles.
 However, a primary quadrupolar order parameter initially suggested\cite{ERDOS1980164} is excluded since muon spin-rotation measurements detect a non-zero magnetic density\cite{KOPMANN1998463}.
 Moreover, the crystal-field (CF) ground state quadruplet $\Gamma_8$ is split in the HO phase into two singlets and a doublet suggesting a time-odd primary order parameter\cite{Amoretti_1992,136_Santini_Garreta2006,Magnani2008}.
 There is a multitude of possible high-rank odd order parameters realizable within the $J=$9/2 ground state multiplet of Np$^{4+}$ ($J=$3,5,7, i.e. octupolar, triakontadipolar, etc.).
 A lot of efforts has been directed over the last two decades \cite{134_Tokunaga2006,127_tokunaga,135_Sakaj_JPSJ2005,136_Santini_Garreta2006,137_Kubo2005j-j,NMR2019,KOPMANN1998463} to identify a possible primary order able to reconcile various experimental facts.
 In particular, assumption of a triakontadipolar AF 3\vk\ order of the $\Gamma_5$ symmetry was shown\cite{Paixao2002,136_Santini_Garreta2006,Magnani2008} to lead to the best agreement with X-ray scattering and inelastic neutron scattering (INS) spectra.
 The same hypothesis is also strongly supported by estimates of the relative strength of odd $\Gamma_5$ multipole moments on the Np $f^3$ shell in the presence of CF splitting\cite{Magnani2005,136_Santini_Garreta2006}.

 Though there are substantial experimental evidences to support the 3\vk\ rank-5 order in NpO$_2$, the mechanism of its formation is still not well understood.
 The simplest possible form of the superexchange (SE) Hamiltonian, consisting of diagonal nearest-neighbor interactions between three $\Gamma_5$ triakontadipoles and between three dipole moments, has been employed in analysis of low-temperature susceptibility and INS data\cite{136_Santini_Garreta2006,Magnani2008}.
 The full structure of this Hamiltonian cannot be extracted from experiment due to a large number of possible SE interactions (SEI).
 The measured CF splitting of 55~meV between the $\Gamma_8$ ground-state and first exited CF level\cite{Amoretti_1992,Fournier1991,Santini2009} is much larger than $T_0$, suggesting SEI between $\Gamma_8$ states on neighboring Np ions as the origin of its exotic ordered phase.
 Such low-energy SE Hamiltonian has not been so far derived theoretically.
 Previous theoretical density-functional-theory+U (DFT+U) studies have confirmed the stability of a triakontadipolar order in NpO$_2$\cite{Suzuki_oppeneer2010npo2,Suzuki_oppeneerAnO22013}, however, they imposed an initial symmetry breaking consistent with the 3\vk\ rank-5 order inferred experimentally.